 Mt.
 Longonot Hike — Crater Circuit

-Take the trek around this massive volcanic crater
+Take the trek around the massive Mount Longonot volcanic crater

-Come challenge yourself at Mt.
-Longonot.
-Why?
-You do not need a reason to stay fit.
-Located approximately 60 kilometers from the capital city of Nairobi, Mt.
+Located approximately 60 kilometers from the capital city of Nairobi, the Mt.
 Longonot hike is a popular escape for outdoorers seeking fun and adventure.
 At the very basic level, hiking to its rim provides a fitness challenge, with the reward of a spectacular view across the Rift Valley.

-The entire Mt.
-Longonot hike takes 4-6 hours.
+Mt Longonot hike offers a good challenge for everyone, from kids and beginners to advanced hikers.
 The 3.1-kilometer trail up the mountain from the gate to the rim of the crater takes 45 minutes to 2 hours, depending on one’s competence.
-Once you reach the rim, you have the choice to descend or hike all the way around the crater.
-This adds some 7.2 km to the hike.
+Once you reach the rim, you have the choice to descend (6.2km in total), hike to the peak and back down (10km in total), or hike all the way around the crater and back down (13.5km in total).
 A trek around the rim typically takes 2-3 hours.
-Mt Longonot hike presents a good challenge for everyone, kids, beginners, and advanced hikers alike.

 Mt.
 Longonot Hike Distance & Stats